Understanding account-level enforcement for product data quality violations

 - Navigate to Account issues on the 'Diagnostics' page.

-- Locate the account-level issue that you would like to have reviewed.
+- Locate the account-level issue that you'd like to have reviewed.

 - Make sure that there are in-stock products uploaded and all issues for the affected country of sale are resolved.